-Explanation: Substantial Conflict of Interest means:
+Explanation: Conflict of Interest means:

-Holding of more than 2% in the paid up share capital or shares of nominal value of rupees fifty thousand, whichever is lower or more than 2% voting power, as the case may be, by the Auditor singly or along with partners, spouse, parent, sibling, and child of such person or of the spouse, any of whom is dependent financially on such person.

-Indebtedness of the Auditor for an amount exceeding rupees five lakh other than that arising out of ordinary course of business of the Auditee:

-Provided that any indebtedness that may seriously impair his independence shall also be considered as substantial conflict of interest.

-Where an Auditor was in employment of the Auditee, its holding or subsidiary company and 2 (two) years have not lapsed from the date of cessation of employment, the same shall be considered as substantial conflict of interest
+- 3.1 Ownership: Where the Auditor singly or along with partners, spouse, parent, sibling, and child of such person or of the spouse, any of whom is either dependent financially on such person, holds more than 2% in the paid up share capital or shares of nominal value of Rs.
+50,000, whichever is lower or more than 2% voting power, as the case may be, the same shall be considered as substantial conflict of interest. - 3.2 Financial Interest: Where the Auditor is indebted to the Auditee for an amount of five lakh rupees or more.
+However, financial indebtedness arising out of ordinary course of business will not constitute conflict of interest.
+Indebtedness that may seriously impair the independence of the Auditor shall be considered as substantial conflict of interest. - 3.3 Past Employment Relationship: Where an Auditor was in employment of the Auditee, its holding or subsidiary company and 2 (two) years have not lapsed from the date of cessation of employment, the same shall be considered as substantial conflict of interest.